Lewis Summers Farm

-'Lewis Summers Farm is a historic home and farm located at Ottsville, Tinicum Township, Bucks County, Pennsylvania.
-The farmhouse was built about 1830, and is a vernacular German Colonial stone dwelling.
+The Lewis Summers Farm is an historic, American home and farm complex that is located in Ottsville, Tinicum Township, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1991.

+History and architectural features

+This historic farmhouse was built circa 1830, and is a vernacular, German Colonial, stone dwelling.
 A stone addition was built in 1866.
-The main section is 2 1/2-stories, four bays wide, and measures 32 feet by 28 feet.
+The main section is two-and-one-half-stories, four bays wide, and measures thirty-two feet by twenty-eight feet.
 The front facade features a hipped roof portico.
-Also on the property are a variety of contributing farm-related outbuildings and structures.
+Also located on the property are a variety of contributing farm-related outbuildings and structures.

 It was added to the National Register of Historic Places in 1991.
 It is professionally managed by Robert Dandi of REMAX Central.